Text Link

 How to treat eating disorders with nutrition counseling

 Nutrition therapy is usually done in conjunction with other forms of counseling, including cognitive behavior therapy (CBT) and dialectical behavior therapy (DBT).
-This helps individuals understand why they might engage in certain eating behaviors and learn to replace harmful ones.
-(3)
+This helps round out an individuals' healing experience, not only helping them relearn how to eat adequately, but helping them understand why they might engage in harmful eating behaviors, and giving them tools to change these behaviors.

-The nutrition counselor will work closely with each individual, listen to concerns and provide support when facing new challenges and food fears.
+Eating disorder dietitians/nutritionists work closely with each individual, listening to concerns and providing support when facing new challenges and food fears.

-The nutritionist will create a personalized plan to help individuals learn:
+The nutritionist will create a personalized plan to help individuals learn:4

 • What foods and drinks are needed to consume to maintain good overall health

-• How the body uses nutrients and essential vitamins and minerals, and why they are important
+• How the body uses nutrients and why they are important

-• How to prepare appropriate snacks and meals
+• How to identify and prepare snacks and meals that support recovery goals

-• How to recognize food fears, how even ‘feared’ foods are good for your body, and how to gradually tackle phobias
+• How to recognize food fears, and how to overcome them

 Treatment that comes to you

-Evaluating nutrition counseling as an effective eating disorder treatment
+Benefits of nutrition counseling as eating disorder treatment

-There are several benefits of nutrition counseling.
+There are several benefits of nutritional counseling.
 Some of them include:

-• Improved digestion and gut health: Nutrition counseling can result in improved digestion and nutrient absorption in patients with eating disorders by promoting healthier eating habits.
-Healthier eating habits can improve overall gut health and address nutritional imbalances common for people with eating disorders.
+• Improved digestion and gut health: Nutrition counseling can result in improved digestion and nutrient absorption in patients with eating disorders by promoting adequate, consistent nutrition intake.
+Getting sufficient nutrients has shown to be a crucial aspect of improving overall gut health.9

-• Reduced fatigue and increased energy levels: Addressing nutrient deficiencies, particularly vitamin B12, sometimes seen in patients with eating disorders can help reduce feelings of chronic tiredness.
-Plus, adopting a balanced diet allows the body to stabilize blood sugar levels, which can increase energy levels.
+• Reduced fatigue and increased energy levels: Addressing nutrient deficiencies,, sometimes seen in patients with eating disorders can help reduce feelings of chronic tiredness.2 Plus, fueling adequately can increase energy levels due to the stabilization of blood sugar levels.

-• Lasting healthy habits: The nutrition counselor teaches skills and tools to last for the long term.
-With solid knowledge of proper nutrition and how to challenge negative food behaviors, individuals can help their bodies stay healthy for a lifetime.
+• Lasting recovery-focused habits: The dietitian teaches skills and tools to last for the long term.
+With a solid knowledge of how to challenge negative food thoughts and behaviors, individuals can prevent lapses and support their long-term recovery.

 Efficacy of nutrition counseling in healing eating disorders

-Intensive nutrition therapy, along with an initially high energy nutrient intake, results in significant weight gain, increased fat and muscle mass, and reduced food-related anxiety in people with anorexia nervosa (AN).
-(6)
+Intensive nutrition therapy, along with sufficient energy intake, can result in physical and emotional stabilization, specifically, reduced food-related anxiety in people with anorexia nervosa (AN).5

-A combination of nutrition and cognitive therapy have been shown to result in significant decreases in binge/purge behaviors, as well as an increase in self-control and improvement in dysfunctional attitudes in people with bulimia nervosa (BN).
-(7)
+A combination of nutritional counseling for eating disorders and cognitive therapy have been shown to result in significant decreases in binge-purge behaviors, as well as an increase in self-control and improvement in dysfunctional attitudes in people with bulimia nervosa (BN).6

 man at nutrition store